FranckLab/T-PT/README.md

 3. Run the exampleRunFile.m file to track particles in images

 ## Contact and support
 For questions, please first refer to [Questions/Issues](https://github.com/FranckLab/T-PT/issues).
 Add a new question if similar issue hasn't been reported.
-We shall help you at the earliest.
-The author's contact information can be found at [Franck Lab](http://franck.engin.brown.edu).
+We will provide assistance as promptly as possible.
+The authors' contact information can be found at [Franck Lab](http://franck.engin.brown.edu).